marijnh/Eloquent-JavaScript/19_paint.md

 updated pixels—objects with `x`, `y`, and `color` properties—and creates a new picture with those pixels overwritten.
-This method uses `slice` without arguments to copy the entire pixel array—the start of the slice defaults to 0 and the end to the array's length.
+This method uses `slice` without arguments to copy the entire pixel array—the start of the slice defaults to 0 and the end defaults to the array's length.

 {{index "Array constructor", "fill method", ["length property", "for array"]}}